ukitgroup/nestjs-http/README.md

 # Trace service injection

-Usually you pass some headers across your microservices such ass: `trace-id`, `ip`, `user-agent` etc.
+Usually you pass some headers across your microservices such as: `trace-id`, `ip`, `user-agent` etc.
 To make it convenient you can inject traceService via `dependency injection` and `HTTPClient` will pass this data with headers

 You just have to implement TraceServiceInterface: